meuzgebre/machine-learning-projects/README.md

 # Machine-Learning-Projects
-Collection of machine learning projects implements using python
+Collection of machine learning projects implemented using python